-Although Proof Professional runs on 386-based machines with a math coprocessor and VGA display, high-end 486 and higher based PCs are ideal platforms for running large-scale animations and are available for reasonable prices.
+Although Proof Professional runs on 386-based machines with a math coprocessor and VGA display, high-end 486 and higher PCs are ideal platforms for running large-scale animations.

-In addition to the basic configuration mentioned above, High-Resolution Proof requires a 1024x768 noninterlaced monitor.
-Both High-Resolution and High-Color Proof require a SuperVGA card that is based on a supported chip set.
-Contact Wolverine for details on the supported SuperVGA cards.
+In addition to the basic configuration mentioned above, High-Resolution Proof requires a 1024x768 non-interlaced monitor.
+Both High-Resolution and High-Color Proof require a Super VGA card that is based on a supported chip set.
+Contact Wolverine for details on the supported Super VGA cards.